+D2a.
 Public and non-operator private property damage estimates generally include physical damage to the property of others, the cost of investigation and remediation of a site not owned or operated by the Company, laboratory costs, third party expenses such as engineers or scientists, and other reasonable costs, excluding litigation and other legal expenses related to the incident.

-Operator's property damage estimates generally include physical damage to the property of Operator or Owner Company such as the estimated installed value of the damaged pipe, coating, component, materials, or equipment due to the incident, excluding the cost of any gas lost.
+D2b.
+Operator's property damage & repairs estimates generally include physical damage to the property of Operator or Owner Company such as the estimated installed value of the damaged pipe, coating, component, materials, or equipment due to the incident, excluding the cost of any gas lost.
 Also to be excluded are litigation and other legal expenses related to the incident.

 When estimating the Cost of repairs to company facilities, the standard shall be the cost necessary to safely restore property to its predefined level of service.
-Property damage estimates include the cost to access, excavate, and repair the facility using methods, materials, and labor necessary to re-establish operations at a predetermined level.
+Property damage estimates include the cost to access, secure, excavate, and repair the facility using methods, materials, and labor necessary to re-establish operations at a predetermined level.
 These costs may include the cost of repair sleeves or clamps, re-routing of piping, or the removal from service of an appurtenance or facility component.
 When more comprehensive repairs or improvements are justified but not required for continued operation, the cost of such repairs or replacement is not attributable to the incident.
 Costs associated with improvements to the gas distribution system to mitigate the risk of future failures are not included.

-Estimated cost of Operator's emergency response includes emergency response operations necessary to return the incident site to a safe state, actions to minimize the volume of gas released, conduct reconnaissance, and to identify the extent of incident impacts.
+D2c.
+Emergency response includes emergency response operations necessary to return the incident site to a safe state, actions to minimize the volume of gas released, conduct reconnaissance, and to identify the extent of incident impacts.
 They include materials, supplies, labor, and benefits.
+If you reimbursed local, state, or federal emergency responders, include these amounts.
 Costs related to stakeholder outreach, media response, etc. are not to be included.

+D2d.
 Other costs are to include any and all costs which are not included above.
 Cost of any gas lost is NOT to be reported here, but is to be reported under Cost of Gas Released.
 Operators are to NOT use this category to report any costs which belong in cost categories separately listed above.